Solomon Islands violence recedes but not underlying tension | Politics

 More than broad geopolitical concerns, however, Pryke said the demonstrations really boiled down to frustration over the lack of opportunities for a largely young population, and the concentration of much of the country's wealth in the capital.

+“I think it's part of the power competition between United States and China because China also is extending its influence into the Pacific region and also taking advantage of this opportunity to compromise the U.S. so-called Indo-Pacific security strategy,'' he said.

+“So island countries in the South Pacific regions are a vitally important part of the US Indo-Pacific security umbrella.”
+A plane carrying Australian police and diplomats arrived late Thursday in Honiara to help local police restore order.

-Up to 50 more Australian police as well 43 defense force personnel with a navy patrol boat were scheduled to arrive on Friday.
+Up to 50 more Australian police as well 43 defence force personnel with a navy patrol boat were scheduled to arrive on Friday.

 They were requested by Sogavare under a bilateral treaty with Australia, and the presence of an independent force, though small, seemed to help quell some of the violence.